unstoppabledomains/decentralized-websites/examples/community/4sale/README.md

 - Add any additional details/notes about the domain or process
 - Can add a link to your Telegram (in case a potential buyer may want to reach out to you)

-You're also able to tweak parts the color scheme to your liking.
+You're also able to tweak parts the color scheme if preferred.

 ![screenshot](assets/screenshot-desktop.png)